 Resources:

 Fallsview Casino Resort Newsroom.
-Quick Property Facts.
-(Confirmation of February 2015 installation and 13-storey "Blade" specifications).
+Quick Property Facts: Blade Specifications and Timeline.

 No comments: